mrahman53/MtvWebClient/README.md

 ## Implementation Details:

-All the dependencies are outlined in pom.xml
+All the dependencies are outlined in pom.xml which are the following:

-Selenium, TestNG, Extent Reporting.
+Selenium, TestNG, Maven, Extent Reporting.

+Selenium is to automate Web browser application.

+testNG is to control/run the test

+Maven is to manage dependency/build tools.

+Extent report is to generate/log the test reports.

+##### Page Object Model design pattern has been used.

 Ideally Framework should be flexible to run in any environment and should accomodate any web application.
-This framework can be modified to become scalable to add multiple application under test.
+This framework can be modified to become scalable to add multiple applications under test.

 For MTV, few of the test cases are implemented as per the requirements.
 Some of the flow are attached to ad.
 So the way test cases were written to just get to the end but can be handled better way once you get to know more insight of the